dynamsoft-docs/capture-vision-docs-mobile/programming/maui/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 ### OnParsedResultsReceived

-This callback method delivers a `ParsedResult`, which is an object containning all `CRIT_PARSED_RESULT` typed captured result items that are captured from the image.
+This callback method delivers a `ParsedResult`, which is an object containning all `ParsedResult` typed captured result items that are captured from the image.
 The callback is triggered each time when an image finishes its processing.

 ```csharp
 void OnParsedResultsReceived(ParsedResult result);